DimaMzk/project-streamtab/README.md

 ![](https://github.com/DimaMzk/project-streamtab/blob/a0b052eb2201536c7dfd42dcf9742a84fccd3323/readme_assets/demogif.gif)

 ## What is it?
 This project aims to allow any user to convert their old device into a macro keypad.
-Similar to the Elgato Stream Deck.
+Similar to a Stream Deck.

 ## What's the status of this project?
-This project is currently in the prototyping phase.

-Currently, is has 20 functional macro keys.
-It uses uses `ctrl` + `shift` + `F1 - F20` for the macros.

-Traffic between the client and server are currently un-encrypted.
+Very Slowly being re-built as a proper electron application.
+In the future, if time permits, I'd also like to create native Windows/Mac/Linux(GTK) varients as well, but that currently seems very unlikely.

 ## How do I use it?
 1. Download the latest release from the releases tab.